harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/zap-scanner-reference.md

 [Zed Attack Proxy (ZAP)](https://www.zaproxy.org) is a free, open-source penetration tool for testing web applications.
 ZAP runs as a “man-in-the-middle proxy” between the tester’s browser and the web app.
 You can use ZAP to run penetration testing to simulate a malicious external attack and use the results to protect your app from unauthorized access and denial-of-service attacks.

-For a detailed example workflow, go to the [DAST app scans using Zed Attack Proxy (ZAP)](/tutorials/security-tests/dast-scan-zap) tutorial.
+For an example workflow, go to the [DAST app scans using Zed Attack Proxy (ZAP)](/tutorials/security-tests/dast-scan-zap) tutorial.

 ## Important notes for running ZAP scans in STO